Become a listener

 Picture of USB memory stick postal wallet and Boom Box

-There are 4 ways to listen to the Swindon Talking Newspaper
+There are different ways to listen to the Swindon Talking Newspaper

 1. We will send you the recording on a USB memory stick